MCAL: Minimum Cost Human-Machine Active Labeling

-After these initial steps, the main loop of min-cost active labeling begins (Line 9).
-In each step, as with standard active learning, \sysname selects $\delta$ most informative samples $\uncf$, obtains their labels and adds them to $\set{B}$ (Line 11), then trains $\clD$ on them (Line 12).
-The primary difference with active learning is that \sysname, in every iteration, estimates the model parameters for $\erra{\sdbt}$ and $\sdbt$ (Line 13, 16), then uses these to estimate $\optc$ and $\set{B}_opt$ (Line 18).
-At the end of this step, \sysname can answer the question: ``How many human generated labels must be obtained into $\set{B}$ to train $D$, in order to minimize $\totc$?'' (\secref{sec:motivation}).
+Next, the main loop of \sysname begins.
+Similar with active learning, \sysname selects, in each step, $\delta$ samples, ranked by $\uncf$, obtains their labels and adds them to $\set{B}$, then trains $\clD$ on them.
+The primary difference with active learning is that \sysname, in every iteration, estimates the model parameters for machine-labeling error $\erra{\sdbt}$ for each $\theta$ with various training size $\set{B}$, then uses these to estimate the best combination of $\set{B}$ and $\theta$ that will achieve the lowest corresponding overall cost $\optc$.
+At the end of this iteration, \sysname can answer the question: ``How many human generated labels must be obtained into $\set{B}$ to train $D$, in order to minimize $\totc$?'' (\secref{sec:motivation}).

-The estimated model parameters for $\trc{\clDa{B}}$ and $\erra{\sdbt}$ may not be stable in the first few iterations (in our experience, 3 when using the truncated power law) given limited data for the fit.
-To determine if the model parameters are stable, \sysname compares the estimated $\optc$ (in dollars) obtained from the previous iteration to the current.
-If the difference is small (within 5\%, in our implementation), the model is considered to be stable enough for use (Line 19).
+The estimated model parameters for the training cost $\trc{\clDa{B}}$ and the machine-label error $\erra{\sdbt}$ may not be stable in the first few iterations given limited data for the fit.
+To determine if the model parameters are stable, \sysname compares the estimated $\optc$ obtained from the previous iteration to the current.
+If the difference is small ($\leq5\%$, in our implementation), the model is considered to be stable for use.

-After the predictive models have stabilized, we can rely on the estimates of $\set{B}_{opt}$, the final number of labels to be obtained into $\set{B}$, and consequently the remaining number of samples needed $\setm{\set{B}_{opt}}{\set{B}_i}$.
-At this point \sysname adjusts $\delta$ (Line 21) to reduce the training cost when it is possible to do so. \sysname can do this because it targets relatively high accuracy for $\clDa{\set{B}}$.
+After the predictive models have stabilized, we can rely on the estimates of the optimal training size $\set{B}_{opt}$, to calculate the final number of labels to be obtained into $\set{B}$.
+At this point \sysname adjusts $\delta$ to reduce the training cost when it is possible to do so. \sysname can do this because it targets relatively high accuracy for $\clDa{\set{B}}$.
 For these high targets, it is important to continue to improve model parameter estimates (\eg the parameters for the truncated power law), and active learning can help achieve this. \figref{fig:truncated2} shows how the fit to the truncated power law improves as more points are added.
-Finally, unlike active learning, \sysname adapts $\delta$ to achieve lower training cost. \figref{fig:ErrorOnDelta} shows that, for most values of $\theta$, the choice of $\delta$ does not affect classifier accuracy significantly.
-While, the choice of active learning batch size does not affect the final classifier accuracy, but it can significantly impact training cost (\secref{sec:motivation}).
+Finally, unlike active learning, \sysname adapts $\delta$, proceeding faster to $\set{B}_{opt}$ to reduce training cost. \figref{fig:ErrorOnDelta} shows that, for most values of $\theta$, the choice of $\delta$ does not affect the final classifier accuracy much.
+However, it can significantly impact training cost (\secref{sec:motivation}).